leviens/Real-time-human-gesture-recognition-system/README.md

 6. Okay
 7. (No sign)

-Additional info on the signs (images/brief videos) will be in the 'gestures' folder.
+Additional info on the signs (images/video) will be in the 'Gestures' folder and in the demo.
 Works better with good illumination and hands not far from the webcam.

 ## Demo: